Vampires (1998 film): Reception

-Box-office
+Box office

-The film opened at #1 but dropped to #8 on its second week.
-The film grossed $20,308,772 dollars in the United States on a $20 million budget.
+The film opened at #1, grossing $9.4 million in its opening weekend.
+It dropped to number #8 in its second weekend, grossing $4 million.
+The film grossed $20,308,772 in the United States on a $20 million budget.
 Although worldwide numbers are not official, Carpenter stated the film was a massive success overseas, particularly in Japan, and pulled in well over its $20 million budget.
 It later went on to pull in a further $42 million on home video rental and purchase sales.
-Vampires was Carpenter's only financially successful film of the 90s, and to date it is the last financially successful film that John Carpenter has directed.
+Vampires was Carpenter's only financially successful film of the 1990s, and to date, it is the last financially successful film that John Carpenter has directed.

 Critical response

-The film was originally released to varied critical reviews, appearing on both best-of-the-year and worst-of-the-year lists.
+The film was released to varied critical reviews, appearing on both best-of-the-year and worst-of-the-year lists.
 Positive reviews were based on the film's acting, direction, and visual style, while negative reviews felt the film lacked a coherent plot or likable characters.
-On Rotten Tomatoes Vampires holds a 42% rating based on 52 reviews.
-The site's consensus was: "Nothing but one showdown after another."
-On Metacritic the film has a score of 42% based on reviews from 19 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.
+On Rotten Tomatoes, Vampires holds a 44% rating based on 54 reviews.
+The site's consensus was "Nothing but one showdown after another."
+On Metacritic, the film has a score of 42% based on reviews from 19 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+-to-F scale.